-I am Assistant Professor of International Political Economy at the London School of Economics and an Associate Member of Nuffield College, University of Oxford.
+I am Assistant Professor of International Political Economy at the London School of Economics and Associate Member of Nuffield College, University of Oxford.
 My primary research interests are international institutions, global governance, financial regulation, and empirical methods.
-I received my Ph.D. from the Department of Government at Harvard University and my B.A. in Philosophy, Politics, and Economics from Merton College, University of Oxford.
+I received my Ph.D. from the Department of Government at Harvard University and my B.A. in Philosophy, Politics, and Economics from the University of Oxford.

-I have been awarded the Mertze Tate Award (formerly Helen Dwight Reid Award) for best dissertation in the field of international relations, law, and politics by the American Political Science Association, the Best Dissertation Award by the International Collaboration Section of the American Political Science Association, the Robert Noxon Toppan Prize for best doctoral dissertation in political science at Harvard University, and the Leamer-Rosenthal Prize for Open Social Science by the Berkeley Initiative for Transparency in the Social Sciences.
+I have received the Merze Tate Award (formerly Helen Dwight Reid Award) for best dissertation in the field of international relations, law, and politics from the American Political Science Association, the Best Dissertation Award of the International Collaboration Section of the American Political Science Association, and the Leamer-Rosenthal Prize for Open Social Science from the Berkeley Initiative for Transparency in the Social Sciences.
 My research has been published in Comparative Political Studies, International Organization, Political Analysis, Regulation & Governance, and the Review of International Political Economy.
-Before beginning my graduate studies, I worked as an economist at the Bank of England and an editorial writer for the Financial Times.
+Before beginning my graduate studies, I worked as an economist at the Bank of England and an editorial writer at the Financial Times.